Financial Aid & Scholarship Information

 How do I apply?
-All California community colleges, UCs, CSUs and most private and out-of-state institutions use the FAFSA—Free Application for Federal Student Aid to determine if you qualify for state and federal grants and loans.
-You should apply on-line at www.fafsa.gov.
+All California community colleges, UCs, CSUs and most private and out-of-state institutions use the FAFSA—Free Application for Federal Student Aidto determine if you qualify for state and federal grants and loans.
+You should apply on-line at FAFSA.
 Applying on-line saves time and helps catch errors early.

 If you are applying to a private or out-of-state institution, contact that school's financial aid office to find out if any other forms are required.
-For example, in addition to the FAFSA, the University of Southern California (USC) also requires students to complete the CSS/Financial Aid PROFILE to see if you qualify for nonfederal student aid.
-To see a list of all universities that require this particular application as well a link to it, click here.
+For example, in addition to the FAFSA, the University of Southern California (USC) also requires students to complete the CSS/Financial Aid PROFILE to see if you qualify for nonfederal student aid and see a list of all universities that require this particular application.

 When do I apply?
 The best time to complete your FAFSA is January 1 – March 2 for the upcoming school year.
 (For example, apply in January 1-March 2, 2018 for the 2018-19 school year.)
 Applications are accepted after March 2, but you may qualify for more aid if you apply by March 2.
 Some universities may require that you complete the FAFSA earlier to be considered for other types of aid so be sure to connect with the universities you plan to transfer to early to find out specific deadlines.